 A thin smile touches her lips.
-“Louis, ‘e was a strong king, but ’is own legend went to ’is head.
-Mah mother says men like that always do the most foolish things, once they’ve ’ad time for their ’eads to swell.”
+“Louis was a strong king, but mah mother says ‘is success went to ’is head.
+She says men like that always do ’the most foolish things, once they’ve ‘ad time for their ’eads to swell.’”

 “Don’t they ever,” Ms. Perry smiles in response, to amused titters from the rest of the class.
 “Louis’ ego, if we want to delve that deeply into historical causes, made a mistake that weakened the French economy.
 That left the Duc d’Orleans, the regent for France’s next king, open to a sweet-talking Scottish gambler who promised an easy answer to France’s financial woes: Louisiana.
 But we’ll get to that scoundrel,” and there the class titters again when Ms. Perry emphasizes the name with an eye-rolling smile, as if the figure in question were a ne’er-do-well who’d plied his charms on her personally, “tomorrow.”

 Amelie: Amelie stays out of the ‘question and answer’ period for the most part.
 She raises her hand for the question pertaining to a favorite subject of hers, Louis the Sun King, only for someone interesting to get called on first.
 Her accent is unmistakable, and as Amelie turns to regard her, it’s possible in her mind that the pale girl is a fellow Quebecois.
 Though it’s impossible to tell unless she gets her speaking French.